-Family Drug Courts Training and Technical Assistance Program
+Family Treatment Courts Training and Technical Assistance Program (FTC TTA Program)

 Office of Juvenile Justice and Delinquency Prevention (OJJDP)

-Provides training and technical assistance to states, tribes, and local jurisdictions to develop, enhance, and sustain family treatment courts (FTC).
+Provides training and technical assistance to states, tribes, and local jurisdictions to develop, enhance, and sustain family treatment courts (FTCs).
 Offers a range of resources, publications, and web-based learning tools to help implement evidence-based practices, strengthen family treatment court operations, and achieve better outcomes for participants.
-Promotes the use family treatment courts to provide safe environments for children and address the needs of justice-involved parents with substance use disorders (SUD) through intensive judicial monitoring and interventions to treat SUD and other co-occurring risk factors.
+Promotes the use FTCs to provide safe environments for children and address the needs of justice-involved parents with substance use disorder (SUD) through intensive judicial monitoring and interventions to treat SUD and other co-occurring risk factors.

 What This Program Offers

-The Family Drug Courts training and technical assistance program can provide:
+The FTC TTA Program training and technical assistance program can provide:

 - Hands-on and web-based technical assistance and program evaluation